Need to talk? Call 1800 882 436.

 Key facts

-• Hepatitis B is a liver infection caused by catching the hepatitis B virus — it can be passed to your baby during birth.
+• Hepatitis B is a liver infection caused by catching the hepatitis B virus.

-• Everyone should be tested for hepatitis B as part of routine pregnancy screening.
+• It’s recommended that everyone should be tested for hepatitis B as part of routine pregnancy screening.

-• Your pregnancy should not be impacted by having a hepatitis B infection, but there is a risk you will pass the virus on to your newborn during birth.
+• Your pregnancy shouldn’t be affected by having hepatitis B, but you may pass it to your baby during pregnancy or birth.

-• If your doctor has diagnosed you with hepatitis B, ask them how to protect your baby from risks.
+• If your doctor has diagnosed you with hepatitis B, ask them how to keep your baby safe.

 How is hepatitis B spread?